 Master's Degrees in Sustainable Energy Engineering

-This multidisciplinary degree program incorporates research from different departments of engineering, including nuclear, chemical, systems and mechanical engineering.
+This multidisciplinary, two-year degree program incorporates research from different departments of engineering, including nuclear, chemical, systems and mechanical engineering.
 Students learn about energy conservation, environmental risks, solar energy, alternative fuel cells and other technology surrounding the sustainable and alternative energy fields.

 - Renewable energy applications